Top Tips to get your Beauty Recycling sorted!

 LIVING PROOF – just their brand and only the tricky bits like pumps and lids that are harder to recycle locally.
 Sign up and ship from home.

 Another thing to perhaps think about is those products you haven’t used.
-I give any unused unwanted make-up to a brilliant charity called FOUNDATION 4 CHANGE who have an annual sale.
 BEAUTY BANKS and THE HYGIENE BANK are both charities that you can send any unused products to.

 Any make-up that you have that is opened and still has a lot of product but you’re not going to use – send it to PLANET FRIENDLY PAINT where it will be upcycled into water colour paint for all ability artists.